-Howarth Timber Group encompasses a network of 31 timber and builders' merchant branches geographically spread across the country trading as Howarth Timber & Building Supplies, complemented by dedicated manufacturing divisions supplying class- leading windows and doors and highly specialist timber engineering products and services.
+Howarth Timber Group encompasses a network of 34 timber and builders' merchant branches geographically spread across the country trading as Howarth Timber & Building Supplies.

 GENDER PAY GAP REQUIREMENTS?

 All UK companies with over 250 employees are required to report their gender pay gap on an annual basis.
 This is a measure of the difference between all males' and females' average pay across the organisation.